moloewe-leuphana/moloewe-leuphana.github.io/docs/getting-started/workshop_plan.md

 sidebar_position: 2
 ---

-# Start your Workshop Plan
+# Workshop Plan

-Once you've defined your workshop goal(s), it is time to start your workshop plan.
+Once you've defined your data input and output, it is time to start your **workshop plan**.
 With five monitors, each having a respective tablet, it is easy to lose track of your content.
 A workshop plan will help you define your content and how you arrange it.